isomerpages/moe-sthildassec/_instructional-programmes/Food & Consumer Education.md

 c. appreciate and develop an understanding of food, nutrition and trans-cultural awareness in the global context

-d. nurture and develop critical thinking, problem-solving and creativity, a spirit of enterprise, innovation, and aesthetic&nbsp;

-&nbsp; &nbsp; awareness; to make informed and discerning food and consumer-related decisions
+d. nurture and develop critical thinking, problem-solving and creativity, a spirit of enterprise, innovation, and aesthetic awareness; to make informed and discerning food and consumer-related decisions